 The next hike to the top, which is a great hike in itself without continuing to the Cable Car, is via the Kirstenbosch Gardens Skeleton Gorge.
 Hiking through lush green forests beside waterfalls and a stream, climbing wooden steps and ladders, Skeleton gorge is tough but rewarding, taking 3 hours to reach the reservoir at the top with its sandy beach.
 Hikers can choose to continue to the cable car or head back down the gorge.

-If you have kids that you want to bring along, a good family hike for kids with moderate hiking skill is Krom Rivier Hike, just past the Huguenot Tunnel.
+If you have kids that you want to bring along, a good family hike for kids with moderate hiking skills is Krom Rivier Hike, just past the Huguenot Tunnel.
 It’s a moderate difficulty hike along the rocky river, with multiple pools along the way if the kids get tired or want lunch, but the real gems are at the end.
 Two large, deep pools can be found at the end, fed by roaring waterfalls.
-The one at the very top is a largest, and requires using a chain to reach it.
+The one at the very top is the largest and requires using a chain to reach it.
 Children and adults alike love jumping off the rocks into the refreshing water and spotting fish.
-Bare in mind you need to book a pass to take this hike from the reserve offices.
+Bear in mind you need to book a pass to take this hike from the reserve offices.

 To the South near Muizenberg are the Silvermine Hikes.
 With two trails on either side of the road, one heads up into the mountain over Muizenberg, reaching its summit before going back down the other side and back around to the parking lot.
 The other goes out to the Silvermine reservoir, where hikers can choose to swim there or keep heading on towards the Elephant Eye Cave and the Constantia summit.
 The hike is gradual, making it relatively easy even for the unfit, and dogs are welcome in the park.
 There is a conservation fee upon entry.